Revised and Approved by the Board of Directors in the month of April 2021.

 Sec.
 5. Information.
 To collect and disseminate information for its members.

 Sec.
 6. Establish Profession.
 To enhance the image of pharmaceutical science, engineering, and technology as a profession and promote its importance within the industry.

 Sec.
 7. Credentialing.
-To establish and administer credible credential programs to further and promote the interests of members, industry and the public.
+The organization shall have the ability to establish and administer credible credential programs to further and promote the interests of members, industry, and the public.

 Sec.
 8. Not-for-Profit.
 ISPE is an incorporated organization operating on a not-for-profit basis.

 Article III: Membership